Choose Your Car Electrical System Help Topic Below

-The current in a wire may become dangerously high and melt the wire or cause a fire.
-So, To guard against this, ancillary circuits have fuses.
-The sudden surge of high current in a short circuit makes the fuse wire melt, or ‘blow’, breaking the circuit.
-When this happens, see if there is a short circuit or a disconnection.
-Then install a new fuse of the correct amperage rating.
-There are many fuses, each protecting a small group of components.
+So, The current in a wire may become dangerously high; and melt the wire or cause a fire.
+So, To guard against this; ancillary circuits have fuses.
+The sudden surge of high current in a short circuit makes the fuse wire melt; or ‘blow’, breaking the circuit.
+When this happens; see if there is a short circuit or a disconnection.
+Then install a new fuse; of the correct amperage rating.
+There are many fuses; each protecting a small group of components.
 Consequently, So that one blown fuse does not shut down the whole system.

 So, The starter motor has its own heavy cable; direct from the battery.
 Also, The ignition circuit furnishes; the high-tension impulses to the spark plugs.
 And, Finally, The charging system includes the alternator; which recharges the battery.